navrocky/dcw/README.md

 ## Installation

-The released binaries are statically compiled, so they can run in almost all linux distributions, tested in Ubuntu 4 (2006).
+The released binaries are statically compiled, so they can run in almost all linux distributions.
+App running is tested in Ubuntu 4 (2006).
 Supported platforms is:

 * Linux x86, x86_64

-To install `dcw` system wide and bash completion run this command in your terminal:
+To install `dcw` system wide with bash completion run this command in your terminal:

 ```sh
 sudo sh -c 'curl -sSL https://github.com/navrocky/dcw/raw/master/install.sh | bash'